City-of-Bloomington/dashboard/README.md

 City Performance Dashboard
 ==============================

 A performance dashboard that pulls data from CKAN data portals to show key metrics about data sets.

-The City Performance Dashboard application displays metrics supplied by data sources throughout the city.
-The dashboard consists of cards that each represent a summary of the corresponding data.
-The application runs scheduled queries against the data source and then generates the summary card.
-The card compares the current value with a target value, and displays the corresponding status.
+The dashboard gathers, logs, and displays metric values from data sources throughout the city.
+A metric is some scalar value that reflects something useful about city performance.

 We have an instance of this application available here: https://bloomington.in.gov/performance